-Quantum computers are able to perform Grover's algorithm; that effectively halves the size of a symmetric key.
-Because of this, the user SHOULD ensure that the postquantum preshared key used has at least 256 bits of entropy, in order to provide 128 bits of security.
+Quantum computers are able to perform Grover's algorithm [GROVER]; that effectively halves the size of a symmetric key.
+Because of this, the user SHOULD ensure that the post-quantum preshared key used has at least 256 bits of entropy, in order to provide 128 bits of post-quantum security.
+That provides security equivalent to Level 5 as defined in the NIST PQ Project Call For Proposals [NISTPQCFP].

-With this protocol, the computed SK_d is a function of the PPK.
-Assuming that the PPK has sufficient entropy (for example, at least 2^256 possible values), then even if an attacker was able to recover the rest of the inputs to the PRF function, it would be infeasible to use Grover's algorithm with a Quantum Computer to recover the SK_d value.
-Similarly, all keys that are a function of SK_d, which include all Child SAs keys and all keys for subsequent IKE SAs (created when the initial IKE SA is rekeyed), are also quantum resistant (assuming that the PPK was of high enough entropy, and that all the subkeys are sufficiently long).
+With this protocol, the computed SK\d is a function of the PPK.
+Assuming that the PPK has sufficient entropy (for example, at least 2^256 possible values), then even if an attacker was able to recover the rest of the inputs to the PRF function, it would be infeasible to use Grover's algorithm with a quantum computer to recover the SK\d value.
+Similarly, all keys that are a function of SK\d, which include all Child SAs keys and all keys for subsequent IKE SAs (created when the initial IKE SA is rekeyed), are also quantum-secure